-NOTE: Data objects can be either BER-TLV (objects that conform to the Basic Encoding Rules of ASN.1) or SIMPLE-TLV.
-In the present document, all BER-TLV data objects are "primitive": the value part consists only of SIMPLE-TLV data objects.
+SIMPLE-TLV.
+In the present document, all BER-TLV data objects are "primitive": the value part

-Rx buffer: dedicated memory used to temporarily store data to be retrieved
+Rx buffer: dedicated memory used to temporarily store data to be retrieved form a Protocol Data Unit (PDU).

 Service Data Unit (SDU): set of data in layered systems that is sent by a user of the services of a given layer, and is transmitted to a peer service user semantically unchanged